dannywillems/dannywillems.github.io/index.md

     zero-knowledge protocols and in standard CPU architectures, cybersecurity and low-level code optimisations.
     <br />
-    Like getting my hands dirty coding in C, OCaml and Rust.
+    Nowasays, I like getting my hands dirty coding in C, OCaml and Rust.
+Constantly requiring to be in an intellectually stimulating environment.
   </div>
 </div>